wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (b) in respect of an adjourned meeting.

     (4) If all members who are entitled to receive notice give their consent, the requirement to notify a meeting may be waived.

+    Schedule 1 clause 4(2A): inserted, on 28 November 2013, by [section 15][149] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 5 Teleconference meetings

-*   (1) A meeting may be conducted by teleconference or by any means of communication that allows the members reasonably to participate in the proceedings.
+*   (1) A meeting may be conducted by means of audio, audio and visual, or electronic communication, provided that---

+    *   (a) all of the members who wish to participate in the meeting have access to the technology necessary to participate in the meeting; and

+    *   (b) a quorum of members can simultaneously communicate with each other throughout the meeting.

     (2) All the provisions in this Act relating to the meetings of Te Pūtahi Paoho apply to a meeting held in accordance with this clause.

+    Schedule 1 clause 5(1): replaced, on 28 November 2013, by [section 16][150] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 6 Quorum